Optimisation models for the design of multiple self-consumption loops in semi-rural areas: Results and discussion

 \subsection{Root-node relaxation tightness}

-We analyse in this section the quality of the formulation through the root-node gap which provides a measure of how tight the different relaxations are. \cref{fig:root_gap} illustrates how the root-node gap evolves with respect to the time horizon and the number of considered prosumers for the different problem formulations.
-Focusing first on single-loop models, \cref{fig:root_gap_sl_actors} shows that increasing the number of prosumers results in smaller relative gaps, thus with linear relaxations that are tighter around integer solutions.
-Interestingly, as illustrated in \cref{fig:root_gap_sl_days}, the root-node gap is maximal for ten prosumers between 14 and 30 days of horizing, with shorter and longer horizons both resulting in smaller gaps and tight formulations, which leads us to conjecture that longer planning horizons increases the contrast in the economic interest to select actors, reducing the root-node fractionality.
+We analyse in this section the quality of the formulation through the root-node gap which provides a measure of how tight the different relaxations are.
+The root-node gap is defined as the relative difference between the optimal value of the linear programming relaxation and the value of the integer formulation before branching. \cref{fig:root_gap} illustrates how the root-node gap evolves with respect to the time horizon and the number of considered prosumers for the different problem formulations.
+Focusing first on single loop models, \cref{fig:root_gap_sl_actors} shows that increasing the number of prosumers results in smaller relative gaps, thus with linear relaxations that are tighter around integer solutions.
+Interestingly, as illustrated in \cref{fig:root_gap_sl_days}, the root-node gap is maximal for ten prosumers between 14 and 30 days of horizon, with shorter and longer horizons both resulting in smaller gaps and tight formulations, which leads us to conjecture that longer planning horizons increases the contrast in the economic interest to select actors, reducing the root-node fractionality.

 Having a lower relative root gap however, does not imply that the problem can be solved in a shorter time, as shows \cref{fig:horizon} for the single loop formulation.
 Nevertheless, it indicates that the resolution should be easier relatively to the size of the mixed-integer formulation (number of variables and constraints).